Every F1 Driver’s History at the Chinese Grand Prix

 🇫🇷 Esteban OCON

 Esteban Ocon has scored one point so far at the Chinese Grand Prix, with a tenth place finish in the 2017 event.
-He finished just outside the points in eleventh on his most recent appearance at Shanghai International Circuit in 2018.
+He has finished just outside the points in 11th on both of his most recent appearances at Shanghai International Circuit in 2018 and 2024.

-The Frenchman is yet to out-qualify a team-mate at this track.
-He’s also yet to reach Q3 at the circuit, with a best qualifying position of twelfth in 2018.
-He was eliminated in Q1 in 2017 and in Q2 in 2018.
+2024 was the firs time that the Frenchman out-qualified a team-mate at this track.
+He’s yet to reach Q3 here, with a best qualifying position of 12th in 2018.
+He was eliminated in Q1 in 2017, before reaching Q2 on each of his last two appearances.

 ESTEBAN OCON’S CHINESE GRAND PRIX HISTORY